 And the creative industries are a powerful economic force.
-Figures from the Bureau of Economic Analysis show that Americans spent a total of $1.1 trillion on arts and cultural commodities in 2013 alone, a 2.7-percent increase over the previous year.
-Collectively, the arts and cultural production industries (including design, publishing, broadcasting, the performing arts, and other related sectors) employed 47.4 million people and contributed more than $704 billion to the U.S. economy.1
+Collectively, in 2015 alone, the arts and cultural production industries (including design, publishing, broadcasting, the performing arts, and other related sectors) employed 4.92 million people and contributed almost $764 billion to the U.S. economy.1

 The following list of creative jobs is divided into different interest areas, though many of these careers could easily fit in more than one category.
 These suggestions are meant to fire up your imagination and get your creative juices flowing—so start exploring!